 The sclera is the fibrous, white tissue that covers the eyeball.
 It extends from the cornea to the optic nerves in the back of the eye (see illustration below).

 This article walks you through what you need to know about blue sclera as a sign associated with iron deficiency and anemia.

-The article cites recent peer-reviewed research articles, studies, and other authoritative sources.
-We provide readers with links to photos that show what blue sclera looks like (see blue sclera photos here).
+We cite recent peer-reviewed research studies and provide links to photos that show what blue sclera looks like (see blue sclera photos here).